White woman calls police on black man after his dog 'assaults' hers

 A black man said a white woman called 911 on him at a Massachusetts park because his dog had "assaulted" hers.

-"Your dog keeps humping my dog and assaults him," a woman on a phone told the man, who goes by Franklin Baxley on Facebook posted several videos Wednesday of the incident at Attleboro Dog Park.
+"Your dog keeps humping my dog and assaults him," a woman on a phone told the man, Franklin Baxley, who posted several videos on Facebook Wednesday of the incident at Attleboro Dog Park.

 "My dog’s assaulting your dog, do you listen to yourself?"
 Baxley answered, adding that after he separated the dogs, the woman asked him to leave the park.